FDA Takes Action to Inform Patients About the Risks in Using Essure

 Though the FDA is making strides, reactions to the announcement reveal that many victims feel the administration failed them.
 Some are angry that the device is still on the market.

 Pfeifer, Morgan & Stesiak offers free consultations for anyone who believes they have been injured by a dangerous or defective product.
-Our experienced and knowledgeable product liability lawyers can help you determine if you are eligible to file a lawsuit for the damages you have suffered.
+Our experienced and knowledgeable personal injury lawyers in South Bend can help you determine if you are eligible to file a lawsuit for the damages you have suffered.